-So all these years later, I’m sitting a Counting Crows show with one of my other best friends, met shortly before Wendy, in Houston before my family made our brief but impactful move to Miami.
+So all these years later, I’m sitting at this Counting Crows show with one of my best friend, who I met shortly before Wendy, in Houston before my family made our brief but impactful move to Miami.

 Kristin is one of only a couple of people who breathe the Counting Crows in as deeply as I do.
-It was fantastic to sit back and listen to them play and take it all on it.
+Sitting back with her, taking in the show and breathing in all the years we’ve shared was an incredible feeling.

-It seems like an entirely different life when Kristin was laughing at Steven and me cutting up in geometry and then when Wendy and I were roaming the halls of our Miami high school like we owned the joint.
+It seems like an entirely different life when Kristin was laughing at Steven and me as we cut up in geometry.
+It seems like an entirely different world where Wendy and I were roaming the halls of our Miami high school like we owned the joint.

 I suppose in another life I’m Ricky to Kristin’s Angela or I dunno, Dawson to her Joey…or ha, just a pair of winos in a slop house.
 In another life Wendy I could actually be brother and sister…adopted most likely…not much of a resemblance. haha